matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

 Even more interesting, are some of the concepts of being able to say "I'd actually like a knob that says, how much of my code do I want to run on the server and how much do I want to run on the on the browser", I think is very interesting.
 So that's an open area, we can explore, that now, I think, looking at what kind of support is required to write libraries where we can share the source code.

 Everyone should remember, it's always been a non-objective of Clojure, [as Stu said, I think, in his talk](https://youtu.be/KZ8u_sWT9Ls), to support taking an entire application and moving it from any of the hosts to any of the other hosts.
 That always involves an amazing layering of re-abstracting of host stuff, loss everywhere you turn, and it doesn't give you anything.
-If you run the exact same app on dotnet or on the JVM, it doesn't really feel any different.
+If you run the exact same app on .NET or on the JVM, it doesn't really feel any different.
 If you were to try to extend that to ClojureScript, you'd really fall over in the inability to talk to the disk, or over the wire, and stuff like that.
 So we're just talking about libraries, like [core.logic](https://github.com/clojure/core.logic) and things like that, that are more algorithmic or data-driven, that would port, we'd like to write them once.

 A conditional compilation is certainly the leading candidate for giving us some of the knobs we need to say, where we do in the very few instances, if it's ClojureScript, do this, if it's Clojure on the JVM do that.
 And I think the [CLR port](https://github.com/clojure/clojure-clr) has always wanted this ability to switch things around.
 That's the current candidate, I'm still interested in other ideas.
 If you say, "Wow, I knew that from Common Lisp days, and that sucked, I have a better idea", now's the time to start talking about it.